 About Betsy

-Author of Forgotten Murders From Alaska's Capital, True Crime Walking Tour guide and co-founder of True Crime Alaska
+Author of Death in the Underworld and Forgotten Murders From Alaska's Capital.
+True Crime Walking Tour guide, researcher and presenter for Death With Dessert program series, and co-founder of True Crime Alaska.

 My Story

-A lifelong love of murder mysteries, interest in historical newspaper coverage, and the ability to operate a microfilm reader evolved into the ultimate retirement project: writing a book.
-My husband, Ed Schoenfeld, and I have spent countless hours poring over old newspapers and other records to develop an understanding of historic murder in our hometown of Juneau, Alaska.
+After retirement, my lifelong love of murder mysteries, interest in historical newspaper coverage, and the ability to operate a microfilm reader evolved into the ultimate retirement project: writing books.
+My husband and I have spent countless hours poring over old newspapers, decades-old court documents and other records to develop an understanding of historic murder in our hometown of Juneau, Alaska, and nearby communities.

-Forgotten Murders from Alaska’s Capital is the first product of this research: Deep-dives into ten historic murders and their media coverage.
+Forgotten Murders from Alaska’s Capital was my first book.
+It’s a non-fiction collection of ten historic murders in Juneau and Douglas.
 Three chapters began as live presentations that Ed and I developed as very popular fundraisers for the Juneau-Douglas City Museum.
-Look at these stories through the lens of contemporary news coverage, census data, and local memories, and enjoy murder most foul in the isolated communities of historic Southeast Alaska.
+I examine these stories through the lens of contemporary news coverage, census data, and local memories.
+The collection includes the trial of Alaska’s first known serial killer, the death of a vaudevillian aboard his boat, and an examination of an abused wife who kills her husband as he attacks her.

 Personal Life